Minor French Dependencies

 Awarded

-to France following arbitration.
+to France following the arbitration of

 26 Jan